Improving Database Integration with ODBC

 How to make ODBC apps work properly?

-Successful data integration with ODBC sources depends on many things of which not the least is the performance of ODBC applications.
+Successful data integration with database sources depends on many things of which not the least is the performance of ODBC applications.
 There are several factors that affect ODBC performance.
-Improvements of those factors help make ODBC applications faster which, in turns, help improve and avoid issues in data integration.
-Here the factors are:
+Improvements of those factors help to make ODBC applications faster—which, in its turn, helps to improve and avoid issues with data integration.

 - Network communication

 Reducing network communication may increases ODBC performance multiple times.
 Arrays of parameters used instead of

 INSERTstatements, for example, reduce the time required to complete the operation.

 - Choosing the way the transactions are handled

 To improve ODBC performance it’s essential to choose the right way transactions are handled.
 Thus, for example, using manual commits instead of auto-commits gives better control over the work committed.

 - Connection pooling

 When an ODBC application has several users connection pooling is a good way to increase connection efficiency.